se-for-sci/se-for-sci.github.io/content/week08/typing.md

 tuples or user defined classes with the right special methods.
 We always return a `list`, so we stay as specific as possible in the return.

+(Remember you need the future import or Python 3.9+)

 ## More about generics

 ### TypeVar